App Volumes architecture

 Scalability and availability

-As with all server workloads, it is strongly recommended that enterprises host App Volumes Manager servers as vSphere virtual machines. vSphere availability features such as cluster HA, VMware vSphere Replication, and VMware Site Recovery Manager can all complement App Volumes deployments and should be considered for a production deployment.
+As with all server workloads, it is strongly recommended that enterprises host App Volumes Manager servers as virtual machines.
+Availability features such as hypervisor high availability for VMs can complement App Volumes deployments and should be considered for production deployment.

 In production environments, avoid deploying only a single App Volumes Manager server.
 It is far better to deploy an enterprise-grade load balancer to manage multiple App Volumes Manager servers connected to a central, resilient SQL Server database instance.

-As with all production workloads that run on vSphere, underlying host, cluster, network, and storage configurations should adhere to VMware best practices with regard to availability.
-See the vSphere Availability Guide for more information.
+As with all production workloads that run on a hypervisor platform, underlying host, cluster, network, and storage configurations should adhere to hypervisor vendors best practices with regard to availability.

 App Volumes Managers are the primary point of management and configuration, and they broker volumes to agents.
 For a production environment, deploy at least two App Volumes Manager servers.
 App Volumes Manager is stateless, all the data required by App Volumes is located in a SQL database.
 Deploying at least two App Volumes Manager servers ensures the availability of App Volumes services and distributes the user load.